-Yachts must clear in and out between major ports, and will be given an outward clearance (zarpe) for the next port.
-Visiting yachts must clear in with the Port Captain in each port.
-Customs and Immigration formalities are completed only in the first and last ports.
+In Colombia, yacht must clear in and out between major ports (i.e. separate port authorities such as Santa Marta & Cartagena), and will be given an outward clearance (zarpe) for the next port.
+Visiting yachts must clear in with the Port Captain in each port (via an agent who is authorised to deal with the Port Captain).
+Customs and Immigration formalities are completed only in the first and last ports visited.

 It is important that the zarpe lists your next port of call - as stopping at a port not listed (or missing out on one) can cause severe difficulties.
 This applies even when entering the country.

 Remember that if moving to a port in a new port authority, you will need to use an agent again to complete the port arrival procedures.
 When you leave Colombia you can anchor off the coast or islands en route to your next destination providing that you do not go ashore.